tyrelh/battlesnake2020/README.md

 * [My 2018 Python Entry](https://github.com/tyrelh/battlesnake2018)

 ## Changelog
+* v3.3:
+    * Hunting will now search all possible hunting paths and sum scores for moves.
 * v3.2:
     * Danger snake distance and killable snake distance calculations now measure all snakes, not just closest one.
     * If 1 enemy remains will not try to be bigger, will hunt its FUTURE_2 positions.